-Dianne Borsenik — Poet, Perfomer, Publisher, Producer
+Dianne Borsenik — Poet, Perfomer, Publisher, Promoter, Producer, and Independent Editor

 Dianne Borsenik is active in the northern Ohio poetry scene and regional reading circuit.